Stochastic Modified Flows for Riemannian Stochastic Gradient Descent: SDEs on Manifolds Driven by Cylindrical Wiener Processes

 \subsection{Embedding of $M$ with uniform boundedness conditions on the geometry}

 In this section, we introduce a class of manifolds that admit an embedding into a Euclidean space with certain boundedness conditions on the metric projection.
 This concept allows us to extend vector fields on $M$ to the ambient space and control the Euclidean derivatives of these extensions.
+The definition is inspired by the notion of manifolds of bounded geometry, see~\cite[Definition~2.1]{eldering2013normally}.
+Here, we additionally assume the existence of a uniform tubular neighborhood of the normal bundle.

 Let $N \in \N$ and $\iota: M \to \R^N$ be an isometric embedding of $M$ into $\R^N$.
 By \cite[Theorem~1]{leobacher2021existence}, there exists an open set $U \supset \R^N$ containing $\iota(M)$ such that for every $x \in U$ there exists a unique minimizer